MILITARY PROSECUTORS WITHHOLD EVIDENCE; ARMY RANGER GOES TO PRISON FOR 25 YEARS FOR SHOOTING AL QAEDA OPERATIVE

 - A mistrial was requested by the LT’s defense counsel, but on March 20, 2009 the military judge denied both defense motions to declare a mistrial and to order a new trial.

-- LT Behennaʼs attorneys have exhausted his appeals through the military courts and are currently pursuing a fair trial by petitioning the United States Supreme Court.
+- LT Behennaʼs attorneys have exhausted his appeals through the military courts and was denied certiorari to the United States Supreme Court.

 1st Lieutenant Michael Behenna was an excellent officer.
 He received his call to serve his country while attending the University of Central Oklahoma.
 He is from a family of public servants, his mother being an Assistant United States Attorney and his father a retired Special Agent with the Oklahoma State Bureau of Investigation.
 He has served the Army and the United States with honor and dignity.
 To sacrifice the life of this Oklahoma soldier over the death of a known terrorist, is a breach of faith with all who are serving our country.
 Please stand with us and demand justice for this American hero!!!
 He fought for you; now please fight for him!